hhtnghia321/PPCA---project---Group-NNNV/README.md

 # Linear Algebra Project Report: Topic PPCA
 * This report is about the studies of PPCA.
-The report file is "Report_Linear- PPCA.pdf"
+The report file is "Report_Linear- PPCA.pdf".
+There also is a application code file in this repository

 #### Group nembers:
 * Trần Trung Việt